Remodel spending tops $340 billion

-The two FHA programs are known as the "Standard" 203k, and the "Streamline" 203k.Click to see today's rates (May 26th, 2016)
+The two FHA programs are known as the Standard 203k, and the Limited 203k.Verify your 203k loan eligibility

 However, there are a few differences.

-Another difference between the two 203k programs is that the Streamline 203k requires that the home be “habitable” throughout the period of renovation.
+Another difference between the two 203k programs is that the Limited 203k requires that the home be “habitable” throughout the period of renovation.
 If the home will be uninhabitable for any reason at any time, use of the Standard 203k is required.

 However, borrowers using the Standard 203k can add up to six months of mortgage payments to their construction loan for the period during which the home is uninhabitable.

-A third difference is that, with the Streamline 203k, payments to a contractor can be handled in two phases.
+A third difference is that, with the Limited 203k, payments to a contractor can be handled in two phases.
 The first payment can be made at the start of the project (i.e. 50% down to start the work); and, the second payment can be made at the project’s conclusion (i.e. remaining 50% on the work).